About RESTART DCM

 Information on Workshop 2021

-July 31, August 1 and 2 2019 an international 3day workshop RESTART DCM was held in Rotterdam, Erasmus MC the Netherlands.
+July 28, 29 and 30 2021 an international 3day workshop RESTART DCM will be held in Rotterdam, Erasmus MC the Netherlands.
 May 2021 we will decide if the workshop is going to take place (depending on the interest) For registration or information mail to:

 Participants of the workshop can, after finishing the workshop, upload a video in which they show certain parts of their diagnostics and/or parts of a therapy session for supervision purposes.
 They receive feedback, possible alternatives and suggestions and focus points for therapy from RESTART DCM trainers.